Air horn: Use in music

 The air horn is a popular sample in reggae music.
-Jamaican dancehall music was the first musical genre to use the effect, and has been using the airhorn sample for over 26 years, in live shows as well as on mixtape recordings, and in Puerto Rican reggaeton, a reggae hybrid genre since the late '80s and '90s.
-The sound effect has recently been used in hip hop music as well.
+Jamaican dancehall music was the first musical genre to use the effect, and has been using it for over four decades, initially blasted live by Jamaican dancehall selectors and crowds in live shows as well as on mixtape recordings, and in Puerto Rican reggaeton, a reggae hybrid genre since the late '80s and '90s.
+The sound effect has been used in hip hop and electronic music as well.
+New York DJ Cipha Sounds popularized the sample since 2001 on his radio show on Hot 97, and the sound is still sampled in music to the present day.

+Other uses

 The "Air Horn Orchestra" gathered at the North Carolina Governor's Mansion every Wednesday for 30 weeks from April 13, 2016, until November 2, 2016, to protest the state's Public Facilities Privacy & Security Act, also known then as House Bill 2, and Governor Pat McCrory by making a loud, disruptive noise.
 The 30th and final performance on November 2 was expected to set the Guinness World Record for the number of simultaneously sounding air horns, having had 342 participants.
 This was the last performance owing to the gubernatorial election six days later.